Charges filed against 2 men after shooting, 7-hour standoff in Kearns | Gephardt Daily

 The man told police Cordova then fired three shots into the door of an apartment and followed him until he pulled out his own gun and returned fire, according to charging documents.

-In all, 14 bullet holes were found were found in the front door of one apartment and two in another, according to the Salt Lake County District Attorney’s Office.
+In all, 14 bullet holes were found in the front door of one apartment and two in another, according to the Salt Lake County District Attorney’s Office.

 Lepe and Cordova later barricaded themselves inside a Kearns home near 4300 West and 5700 South and were arrested Friday following a seven-hour police standoff.